 Some examples of the fees we offer include:

-- series of images for Photography+ (existing work) – £80
+- Series of images published online in Photography+ (existing work) – £80

 - Images for Photoworks Annual – £50 single image, £20 per image when printed as a series